michaeltoohig/BeetsPluginStructuredComments/README.md

 # Structured Comments (Beets Plugin)

-This plugin is not yet built, its a placeholder.
+This plugin is not yet built and not safe to use yet!

 The *beets-structuredcomments* plugin lets you define a format that your media files' comments field will adhere to allowing you to ensure your media files will have the information you defined in beets available at a glance outside of beets.

 ## Basic Idea